Shopify

 Checkout and purchase

-For per-customer attribution, install the PennyLens Web Pixel from the Shopify app store.
-Without it, purchases still capture but customer identity is anonymous beyond the order ID.
+Without the webhook connected, purchases still capture via the client-side signal above, but customer identity stays anonymous beyond the order ID.

 Mutual exclusion with WooCommerce